This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 I also cross-checked by hand many calculations using SpeedCrunch software, which in this case shows 1.23456789012345e15; and as with many/all other values, the difference is obviously in the rounding digit.

-During the development of that code, algorithms, and tests, in the subconscious pursuit of a “perfect match”, I had to keep reminding myself that the goal of this validator was not to match a particular C++ library perfectly but to provide a well-defined and consistent accuracy of the result.
-At one point I coded in the rounding function and matched VS control values perfectly.
-However, the same values would mismatch when compiled with GCC (by the said rounding errors), so I decided to keep the code simpler and not do the rounding, for now, implementing only the truncation policy.
+During the development of that code, algorithms, and tests, in the subconscious pursuit of a “perfect match,” I had to keep reminding myself that the goal of this validator was not to match a particular C++ library perfectly but to provide a described and consistent accuracy of the result.
+At one point, I coded in the rounding function and matched VS control values perfectly.
+However, the same values would mismatch when compiled with GCC (by the rounding errors), so I decided to keep the code simpler and not do the rounding, for now, implementing only the truncation policy.

 There are two major definitions in the validator code: MAX_MANT specifies the number of mantissa digits for input values and the result, and MAX_SCRATCH specifies the number of mantissa digits used in the internal calculation.
-The latter I call, “Arithmetic Scratch Register” since it should likely map to an equivalent register in our final design.
+I call the latter “Arithmetic Scratch Register” since it should likely map to an equivalent register in our final design (at this point, I have not yet defined my CPU).

 Here is the somewhat abbreviated result of the verification: Verification.txt